 Ms. Rennison joined the Bank in 2007 as Senior Representative (Economics) in the Regional Analysis Division of the Bank of Canada’s Canadian Economic Analysis Department.
-Between 2011 and 2014, she was Assistant Chief of the division and was responsible for directing and managing the economic analysis activities of the Bank’s five regional offices (Vancouver, Calgary, Toronto, Montréal and Halifax).
-This work included publishing the quarterly Business Outlook Survey, conducting economic research and supporting the Bank’s communications strategy.
+Between 2011 and 2014, she was Director of the division and was responsible for directing and managing the economic analysis activities of the Bank’s five regional offices (Vancouver, Calgary, Toronto, Montréal and Halifax).
+This work included carrying out and publishing the quarterly Business Outlook Survey, conducting economic research and supporting the Bank’s communications strategy.

-Ms. Rennison worked previously at the Department of Finance as Chief and Senior Economist in the Canadian Demand and Labour section and later as Chief, U.S. Economic Analysis and Forecasting.
+Ms. Rennison worked previously at the Department of Finance as Chief, U.S. Economic Analysis and Forecasting.
 She began her career in the Micro-Economic Policy Analysis Division of Industry Canada.

-Ms. Rennison was born in Carlisle, Ontario.
-She has a master’s degree in economics from the University of Victoria, and a bachelor of commerce degree in Management Economics in Industry and Finance from the University of Guelph.
+Ms. Rennison has a master’s degree in economics from the University of Victoria, and a bachelor of commerce degree in Management Economics in Industry and Finance from the University of Guelph.

 Similar to those of other forecasters, the Bank of Canada’s forecasts of global GDP growth have shown persistent negative errors over the past five years.
 This is in contrast to the pre-crisis period, when errors were consistently positive as global GDP surprised to the upside.
 All major regions have contributed to the forecast errors observed since 2011, although the United States has been the most persistent source of notable errors.

 Forward guidance is one of the policy tools that a central bank can implement if it seeks to provide additional monetary stimulus when it is operating at the effective lower bound (ELB) on interest rates.
 It became more widely used during and after the global financial crisis.

 November 13, 2014